Car Insurance In Ontario. Simplified.

 There are many additional insurance coverages available and there are always opportunities to increase your coverages on your auto insurance policy.
 Speak with an insurance broker and they will be sure to walk you through all of your options and ensure you have the best insurance coverage for your vehicle.

 Physical Damage Protection

-Physical damage protection is a coverage that you can choose to add to your personal auto policy.
-This coverage is important, especially if your car is new or has costly parts to replace.
-What does this type of additional protection cover and what are the details?
-There are several options that a Morison Insurance professional can walk you through.
+Physical damage protection is an additional coverage that you can choose to be added to your car insurance policy.
+This coverage is highly recommended if your vehicle is new or has costly parts to replace.
+Physical damage protection includes comprehensive coverage, collision coverage, and all perils coverage.

 - Comprehensive Insurance Coverage: This type of coverage will simply protect your vehicle from damage as a result of fire, theft or vandalism.

 - Collision Coverage: With collision coverage your vehicle will be protected from damage due to an accident caused by you or if someone damages your car that does not have insurance.
 You will also be protected in the event that you are unable to identify who caused the damages to your vehicle.